AMRC Core Director: Jonathan Brestoff, MD, PhD

 Specific Aim 1: To provide NORC investigators with key phenotyping services needed for nutrition/obesity-related research in animal models, including:

-1. High-precision standardized biochemical assays in serum and tissues, including triglycerides, cholesterol, and free fatty acids
+- High-precision standardized biochemical assays in serum and tissues, including triglycerides, cholesterol, and free fatty acids

-2. Body composition analysis
+- Body composition analysis

-3. Spontaneous activity, energy expenditure, and balance
+- Spontaneous activity, food intake, energy expenditure and energy balance using indirect calorimetry

-4. Evaluation of exercise endurance and its effects on metabolism
+- Evaluation of exercise endurance and its effects on metabolism

 Specific Aim 2: To provide consultation in experimental design and optimal use of AMR Core services for specific research projects, and training in procedures, assays, and use of instrumentation for investigators or their staff, in a broad range of technologies that facilitate the testing of hypotheses relevant to nutrition and obesity.